 The people of God greet one another with a sign of Christ's peace and then sit.

 Gift Giving

 SCRIPTURE READING: Matthew 2:10-11

-10When the wise men saw that the star had stopped, they were overwhelmed with joy.
-11On entering the house, they saw the child with Mary his mother; and they knelt down and paid him homage.
+When the wise men saw that the star had stopped, they were overwhelmed with joy.
+On entering the house, they saw the child with Mary his mother; and they knelt down and paid him homage.
 Then, opening their treasure chests, they offered him gifts of gold, frankincense, and myrrh.

 Gift giving is an ancient practice.
 St. Nicholas, born in Asia Minor, used his wealth to help the needy with unexpected gifts.
 The biblical account of the wise men bringing gifts to the Christ child may also have been the origin of Christmas gift-giving.
 Christians all over the world embrace the birth of Jesus as God's most precious gift.
 Kindness and hospitality shown during this season are done out of our love for Christ and the love he has gifted us with.
 Jesus says, "Truly I tell you, just as you did it to one of the least of these who are members of my family, you did it to me."
-(Matthew 25:40) OFFERING We are grateful for your gifts, and they are needed to continue the work of the church.
-For those worshipping online, options on ways to give are found on our website (www.wbbethany.org).
-Thank you!
-After the offering is gathered, the people of God stands and sing the hymn below as the gifts are brought forward.
-HYMN We Are Waiting for Jesus (All Creation Sings 905)
+(Matthew 25:40)